tier4/caret_doc/docs/design/trace_points/diff.md

 This cloning is for defining tracepoints added to rclcpp.

-## v0.3 vs humble
+## v0.3 vs Humble

-In v0.3, the trace points used in the galactic version of CARET have been ported.
+In v0.3, the trace points used in the Galactic version of CARET have been ported.
-Some tracepoints have been added in humble, but they are not currently supported.
+Some tracepoints have been added in Humble, but they are not currently used by CARET.
 These tracepoints will be supported in a future version.